 Sam Hargrave

-Lots of violence and big explosions, Extraction is a whole lot of fun and one of the best-choreographed action movies of last year.
+Filled with plenty of violence of explosions, Extraction is a lot of fun and one of the best-choreographed action movies of the past decade.
 When black-market mercenary Tyler Rake (Chris Hemsworth) is hired to save an imprisoned warlord’s son, the stakes rise exponentially as more and more local gunrunners and traffickers learn of the situation.
-Fulfilling the vision of veteran stunt coordinator/first-time director Sam Hargrave is quite an accomplishment, which makes it a contender for one of the best Chris Hemsworth movies if you don’t include the Marvel Cinematic Universe.
+This is easily one of the best Chris Hemsworth movies outside the Marvel Cinematic Universe, and its stunt choreography stands in sharp contrast to what we often see from that franchise.

 6 Underground (2019)